Candace Parker's Success and Achievements in Timeline

 April 8, 2008: Led Lady Vols to Second Straight NCAA Title

-May 17, 2008: Debut Game Record
+May 17, 2008: Debut Game Against Phoenix Mercury

-May 28, 2008: 5x5 Stat Line
+May 28, 2008: First 5x5 Stat Line in WNBA History

-June 22, 2008: Second Player to Dunk in WNBA Game
+June 22, 2008: Second WNBA Dunk

 On June 22, 2008, Candace Parker became the second player to dunk in a WNBA game.

-June 24, 2008: First to Dunk Twice in WNBA Career
+June 24, 2008: First Player to Dunk Twice in WNBA Career

-On June 24, 2008, Candace Parker became the first player to dunk twice in their WNBA career during a regulation game against the Seattle Storm.
+On June 24, 2008, Parker became the first player to dunk twice in their WNBA career during a regulation game against the Seattle Storm.

-July 9, 2008: Career High 40 Points
+July 9, 2008: Career-High 40 Points

-July 2008: Rookie of the Month
+July 2008: Hanns-G 'Go Beyond' Rookie of the Month Award

 August 2008: Olympic Gold Medal